Oven logo

 msgpack 0.5

-Package name on PyPI was changed from msgpack-python to msgpack from 0.5.
+The package name on PyPI was changed from msgpack-python to msgpack in 0.5.

 When upgrading from msgpack-0.4 or earlier, do pip uninstall msgpack-python before pip install -U msgpack.